Droplet-based microfluidics: Cell culture

 One of the key advantages of droplet-based microfluidics is the ability to use droplets as incubators for single cells.
+In addition, droplets can be applied for studies on embryogenesis of animals and plants.

 Devices capable of generating thousands of droplets per second open new ways to characterize cell populations, not only based on a specific marker measured at a specific time point but also based on cells' kinetic behavior such as protein secretion, enzyme activity or proliferation.
 Recently, a method was found to generate a stationary array of microscopic droplets for single-cell incubation that does not require the use of a surfactant.

 Cell culture using droplet-based microfluidics

 Droplet-based microfluidic systems provide an analytic platform that enables the isolation of single cells or groups of cells in droplets.
 This tool offers high-throughput for cell experiments since droplet-based microfluidic systems can generate thousands of samples (droplets) per second.
 Compared with cell culture in conventional microtiter plates, microdroplets from μL to pL volumes reduce the use of reagents and cells.
 Additionally, automated handling and continuous processing allow assays to be carried out more efficiently.
 The isolated environment in an encapsulated droplet helps analyze each individual cell population.
 High-throughput cell culture experiments, for example, testing the behavior of bacteria, finding rare cell types, directed evolution, and cell screening are suitable for using the droplet-based microfluidic techniques.